lamini-ai/lamini-examples/rag.md

    - ```
      Yes, in the past year, we invested in two generative AI companies.
-     Investment to Super Piped Piper in Palo Alto was led by Russe H. from the series A team and concluded in Mar 2, 2023, for $1,000,000 and 10% equity.
+     Investment to Super Piped Piper in Palo Alto was led by Russe H. from the series A team and concluded on Mar 2, 2023, for $1,000,000 and 10% equity.
 Super Piped Piper focuses on ensuring responsible deployment of generative AI models.
      Details can be found in https://my_company.com/private_docs/piped_piper
-     Investment to SeeFood in Palo Alto was led by Erlich B. from the seed round team and concluded in Oct 1, 2023, for $10,000,000 and 25% equity.
+     Investment to SeeFood in Palo Alto was led by Erlich B. from the seed round team and concluded on Oct 1, 2023, for $10,000,000 and 25% equity.
 SeeFood uses AI to create octupus cooking videos that you can see using Oculus headsets.
-     Details can be found in https://my_company.com/private_docs/see_food
+     Details can be found on https://my_company.com/private_docs/see_food
      ```

 Once the knowledge base is ready, you can use lamini's `RetrievalAugmentedRunner`